cfpb/design-system/docs/pages/notifications.md

                   <div class="h4 m-notification_message">11 results</div>
               </div>
           </div>
-        variation_description: >
-          The success notification is for displaying when an operation has run as expected, such as returning the number of results in a search.
+        variation_description: The success alert displays when an operation has run as expected, such as returning the number of results in a search.
         variation_implementation: ""
         variation_name: Success
         variation_specs: |-